America’s Top 10 Federal Conservation Laws for the Protection, Preservation and Enhancement of Wildlife and Wild Places

 Lacey Act

-Introduced by Iowa Republican congressman John Lacey in 1900, this bill is the cornerstone legislation that protects fish and game from illegal poaching.
-The first major federal legislation to protect wildlife in America, the Lacey Act bans interstate or foreign commerce involving any fish, wildlife, or plants taken, possessed, or sold in violation of state or foreign law.
+Introduced by Iowa Republican congressman John Lacey in 1900, this was the first major federal legislation to protect wildlife in America.
+The Lacey Act bans interstate or foreign commerce involving any fish, wildlife, or plants taken, possessed, or sold in violation of state or foreign law.
 The Act has been amended to include a wider variety of prohibited plants and plant products, including some rainforest species, and to curb the transport of non-native pythons to the Everglades.
 In North Carolina, it is used to curb efforts to transport deer and feral hogs into the state.
 As the proliferation of non-native and invasive species continues, wildlife agencies are fortunate to have the Lacey Act in their toolbox.

 Clean Water Act

-Established in 1972 under President Richard Nixon, the Clean Water Act set national standards for the quality of our streams and lakes.
-Just before the Act was passed, rivers like the Cuyahoga in Ohio were literally on fire and lakes like the Thonotassa in Florida were experiencing the largest fish kills in history.
-Here in North Carolina, the mudchoked French Broad River was described as “too thick to drink and too thin to plow.”
+Established in 1972 under President Richard Nixon, the Clean Water Act set national standards for the quality of water in streams and lakes.
+Just before the Act was passed, rivers like the Cuyahoga in Ohio were literally on fire, and lakes such as Thonotassa in Florida were experiencing their largest fish kills in history.
+In North Carolina, the mudchoked French Broad River was described as “too thick to drink and too thin to plow.”
 The Clean Water Act empowered the Environmental Protection Agency to implement regulations on pollution discharges into our waterways.
 Water quality standards were established and sewage treatment facilities were constructed.
+Under Clean Water Act, US Army Corps of Engineers has purview over dredging and filling of waterways including wetlands.
 With the goal of “drinkable, swimmable, fishable water,” the Clean Water Act is critical to the nation and to North Carolina and has revived many of our waterways.
-With more sound and estuarine waters than any other lower 48 state besides Louisiana, and with a quarter-million miles of rivers and streams, North Carolina needs the Clean Water Act protections restored and clarified to ensure the health and prosperity of our economy and our environment.
+With more sound and estuarine waters than any other lower 48 state besides Louisiana, and with a quarter-million miles of rivers and streams, North Carolina depends on Clean Water Act protections more than most.

 Federal Aid In Wildlife Restoration Act